How to Deploy MCP Servers on AWS Lambda Using MCPEngine: A Practical Guide for Serverless LLM Tools

 return [f"Error retrieving events: {e}"]

-Production tools need authentication.
-MCPEngine integrates with OpenID Connect (OIDC) providers like Google, AWS Cognito, Auth0, etc.
+Production APIs should be protected.
+MCPEngine supports OpenID Connect (OIDC) providers such as Google, AWS Cognito, and Auth0.

-Set up an OAuth client ID with your chosen provider (e.g., Google Cloud Console).
-You'll need the Client ID and potentially the Client Secret (depending on the flow).
+Set up an OAuth client with your provider (e.g., Google Cloud Console) and obtain the Client ID.

 import os